utrains/Automate-the-deployment-of-a-NodeJS-Application-on-AWS-with-GithubActions/README.md

 ## Repository structure

 This repository contains the Node.js application that will be deployed in AWS.
 Here is a brief description of the overall structure:
-- **.github/workflows** directory: contains the github action workflow that will be use to automate the provisioning of the various components of the infrastructure and the deployment the application.
+- **.github/workflows** directory: contains the Github Actions workflow that will be use to automate the provisioning of the various components of the infrastructure and the deployment the application.

 - **backend:** Contains the code for the backend of the application with the corresponding Dockerfile

 - **frontend:** Contains the code for the frontend of the app (Reactjs) with the corresponding Dockerfile

 - **infra:** Contains the Terraform code to deploy the infrastructure that will host the application in AWS

 - **ecs-deployment:** Contains the Terraform code used to deploy the ECS tasks definitions and services for the app
-- **Jenkinsfile:** Contains the CICD pipeline that will be use to automate the provisioning of the various components of the infrastructure and the deployment the application.

 ## Steps to deploy the app